 TNSR software is available pre-installed on Netgate hardware or as a Bare Metal Image (BMI) for use on Commercial Off the Self (COTS) hardware or in virtual environments.
 For quotes, updates, and more information about TNSR, please visit tnsr.com or contact TNSR sales.

 64-bit x86 processor with SSE4.2 extensions

 TNSR is a platform for high-speed packet processing, delivered as services that run on top of an operating system.
-Currently, CentOS Linux release 7 or later for x86 processors has been tested by Netgate, so that means most compatibility questions can be resolved by checking whether the hardware can run CentOS Linux.
+TNSR 21.11 and later are based on Ubuntu, currently the 20.04 LTS release for x86 processors.
+This platform has been tested by Netgate, so that means most compatibility questions can be resolved by checking whether the hardware can run Ubuntu Linux 20.04.

-This tier contains systems and components that have been tested extensively by Netgate and are known to work well with TNSR.
+These systems and components have been tested extensively by Netgate and are known to work well with TNSR.
 In addition to the support included with the TNSR license, Netgate warranty and technical support is available for purchase for Netgate-branded appliances.

 TNSR Secure Networking software is available in the following Cloud Platforms.